hfp/libxs/README.md

 **<a name="what-is-a-small-matrix-multiplication"></a>What is a small matrix multiplication?** When characterizing the problem-size using the M, N, and K parameters, a problem-size suitable for LIBXS falls approximately within *(M&#160;N&#160;K)<sup>1/3</sup>&#160;&lt;=&#160;128* (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
 The library is typically used to generate code up to the specified [threshold](documentation/libxs_tune.md#auto-dispatch).
 Raising the threshold may not only generate excessive amounts of code (due to unrolling in M or K dimension), but also miss to implement a tiling scheme to effectively utilize the cache hierarchy.
 For auto-dispatched problem-sizes above the configurable threshold (explicitly JIT'ted code is **not** subject to the threshold), LIBXS is falling back to BLAS.
 In terms of GEMM, the supported kernels are limited to *Alpha := 1*, *Beta := \{ 1, 0 \}*, *TransA := 'N'*, and *TransB = 'N'*.

-**<a name="what-is-a-small-convolution"></a>What is a small convolution?** In the last years, new workloads such as deep learning and more specifically convolutional neural networks (CNN) emerged, and are pushing the limits of today's hardware.
+**<a name="what-is-a-small-convolution"></a>What is a small convolution?** In the last years, new workloads such as deep learning and more specifically convolutional neural networks (CNN) emerged and are pushing the limits of today's hardware.
 One of the expensive kernels is a small convolution with certain kernel sizes such that calculations in the frequency space is not the most efficient method when compared with direct convolutions.
 LIBXS's current support for convolutions aims for an easy to use invocation of small (direct) convolutions, which are intended for CNN training and classification.

 For more questions and answers, please have a look at [https://github.com/hfp/libxs/wiki/Q&A](https://github.com/hfp/libxs/wiki/Q&A).